Manila Cruise Port Guide

 Is Manila safe for cruise passengers?

 Intramuros, Rizal Park, and the main tourist areas are generally safe during the day.
 Stay alert in crowded areas, keep valuables secure, and use registered taxis or Grab.
 Avoid wandering into unfamiliar neighborhoods after dark.
+The port terminals have security checkpoints and are well-monitored.
+Overall, millions of tourists visit Manila each year without incident.

-What's the best way to experience Manila in one day?
+What is the best way to experience Manila in one day?

 Photo Gallery